Miguel52CF/Task_Manager/README.md

 ## 📄 License

-This project is **open source** and can be freely used for personal or educational purposes.
-If you use or modify it, I’d appreciate it if you keep credit to the original author.
+This project is licensed under the [MIT License](LICENSE).
-Thanks for respecting the shared effort and learning! 🙌
+Feel free to use it for personal or educational purposes.
+If you share or modify it, please keep credit to the original author. 🙌